-You’re a strong supporter, but supporting a sexual assault victim can take a toll on you as well.
-Become familiar with resources you can recommend to a survivor, like the Safe Helpline or local resources like the base Sexual Assault Response Coordinator (SARC), and make sure you access resources to get the support you need as well (being mindful of not compromising the victim’s confidentiality).
+Supporting a sexual assault survivor can take a toll on you as well.
+Become familiar with resources you can recommend to a survivor, like Safe Helpline or local resources like the base Sexual Assault Response Coordinator (SARC), and make sure you access resources to get the support you need as well, while being mindful not to compromise the victim’s confidentiality.
 You can access the Safe Helpline here, and look up local responders here.

 What other resources should I know about?